Ka'a'awa Valley

 Between 1863 and 1870, the Kualoa Sugar Mill was built and operated here, but it wasn't successful because of a lack of rainfall, so it was closed.
 During World War II, the U.S. military had an airfield at Kualoa and built bunkers in the cliffs above the ocean.
 In 1974, this ahupua'a (land division) was listed on the National Register of Historic Places as the Kualoa Ahupua'a Historical District.

-The valley is beautiful and if it looks familiar, that’s because it has been the filming location of many popular Hollywood movies and television shows, such as Jurassic Park, Godzilla, Pearl Harbor, 50 First Dates, Windtalkers, LOST, Hawaii Five-O, Magnum P.I. and many others.
+The valley is dramatic and if it looks familiar, that’s because it has been the filming location of many popular Hollywood movies and television shows, such as Jurassic Park, Godzilla, Pearl Harbor, 50 First Dates, Windtalkers, LOST, Hawaii Five-O, Magnum P.I. and many others.

-Key Features of Ka'a'awa Valley
+Key Features

 Frequently Asked Questions

-📍Where is Ka'a'awa Valley located?
+Why is Ka'a'awa Valley culturally important?

-🎥Which movies were filmed in Ka'a'awa Valley?
+What movies were filmed in Ka'a'awa Valley?